-Regulated Canadian immigration consultants, in short, RCICs, are bound by many regulations imposed by our regulating body, The Immigration Consultants of Canada Regulatory Council (ICCRC).
+Regulated Canadian immigration consultants, in short, RCICs, are bound by many regulations imposed by our regulating body, The College of Immigration and Citizenship Consultants (CICC).
 These regulations are publicly available and you can read them here.
 We are regularly audited to ensure we comply.

 You can rest assured that every aspect of our relationship is well structured and monitored for the safety and peace of mind of both you and me.

-Always work with RCICs and do not approach or deal with anyone—except for lawyers—whom you could not find in the database of ICCRC.
+Always work with RCICs and do not approach or deal with anyone—except for lawyers—whom you could not find in the database of CICC.